facebook/chef-cookbooks/cookbooks/fb_networkmanager/README.md

 The rendered config here will set `connection.autoconnect-priority` to 100 if there is no value for it found in the existing file, but will use the value in the file if it exists.
-The logic here is quote simple:
+The logic here is quite simple:

   defaults < user config < chef config